BerndHagen/MemoInk-Personal-Diary-App/README.md

    Tap the plus symbol (+) in the bottom navigation bar to start the process.

 2. **Enter Topic Details**
    On the `New Topic` page, locate the `Topic Details` section at the top.
 Enter the title for your new topic in the provided text field.

-3. **Select a Date**
-   Tap on the **date field**.
-A calendar view will appear.
-Select the desired date for your topic.
+The current date and time will be automatically captured when the topic is created.

-4. **Configure User Permissions**
+3. **Configure User Permissions**
    - Scroll to the `User Permissions` section.
    - **Individual User Access:** Check the boxes next to the names of users you wish to grant access.
    - **All Users Access:** To allow all users to view or participate in the topic, tap the `Select All Users` button.

-5. **Review Information**
+4. **Review Information**
-   Review all the information you have entered to ensure it is accurate and complete.
+   Review the topic title and permissions to ensure everything is set correctly.

-6. **Save or Cancel**
+5. **Save or Cancel**
    - **To Save:** Tap the `Save` button located at the bottom of the screen.
    - **To Discard:** Tap `Cancel` if you decide not to proceed.

-> **Note:** You can edit the topic details and permissions at any time if changes are needed.
+> **Note:** You can edit the topic title and permissions at any time if changes are needed.

+## **Data Collection and Account Management**

+MemoInk stores the following data to enhance your experience:

+- User profile and preferences
+- Topic structures and permissions
+- Entry content and media files
+- Collaboration settings
+- Usage statistics and activity logs

+All data is encrypted and stored securely in our cloud infrastructure.
+Premium users receive expanded storage quotas and enhanced backup options.

 ## **Copyright**